Femtosecond reduction of atomic scattering factors triggered by intense x-ray pulse

 In summary, we measured the x-ray diffraction intensity of Si under irradiation of nanofocused 11.5-keV XFEL pulses.
 The measurement reveals that diffraction intensity is suppressed at the x-ray intensity on the order of $10^{19}$ W/cm$^2$.
 From a nearly constant decrease in the diffraction efficiency for the five reflections and a dedicated simulation, we concluded that the reduction of diffraction intensity is attributed to femtosecond change in individual atomic scattering factors due to x-ray-induced electron excitations.
 We anticipate that the ultrafast reduction of the atomic scattering factors can be a basis for novel applications of high-intensity XFEL pulses.
 One intriguing application is the nonlinear optical device for pulse shortening in the hard x-ray regime \cite{Inoue2021_2}.
 The simulations results show in Fig. 3 predict that Si crystals under high-intensity x-ray irradiation become highly ionized, and thereby its overall scattering strength is largely suppressed in the second half of the pulse.
 Therefore, the photons at the leading edge of the pulse are selectively diffracted, effectively making the pulse duration of the diffracted beam shorter than the incident pulse duration.
 Since the suppression of atomic scattering factors at high x-ray intensity is expected to occur in all materials, thin single crystals made of light elements in Laue geometry are promising candidates for high-throughput optical devices designed to shorten the pulse duration.
-Such pulse-shorting devices will be essential to perform ultrafast time-resolved experiments at the forthcoming cavity-based XFELs, because the duration of x-ray pulses from these sources will be several tens of femtoseconds or more due to their extremely small bandwidth \cite{HuangPRL2006, KimPRL2008}.
+Such devices will enable production of Fourier-transform-limited x-ray pulses.
 Another potential application is the contrast variation x-ray scattering in polyatomic samples.
 Since the electron-impact ionization cross-sections depend on atomic number \cite{Lotz1968}, we can expect that the magnitude of decrease in the atomic scattering factor at high x-ray intensity will differ from atom to atom.
-The diffraction measurement at different x-ray intensities will then enable contrast variation of scattering strengths between different types of atoms.
+The diffraction measurement at different x-ray intensities will then enable contrast variation of scattering strengths between different types of atoms \cite{Son2011PRL, Son2013}.
 This can open a new route for \textit{de novo} structure determination of protein crystals.